mario-deluna/php-glfw/docs/user-guide/math_functions.md

 You can read about the functions available in the [`Vec2`](/API/Math/Vec2.html), [`Vec3`](/API/Math/Vec3.html), [`Vec4`](/API/Math/Vec4.html) classes in the API documentation.

-To just give a quick exmaple:
+To just give a quick example:

 ```php
 $vec1 = new Vec3(1.0, 2.0, 3.0);